We who wrestle with systems

 Each observer’s viewpoint depicted in the PIANOS model plays a critical role in enhancing a system of interest within a particular context, as depicted in Figure 6.

-Here lies the Territory of the actions performed within a broader environment of some endeavor.
+Here lies the Territory of the actions as they are performed within the context of some endeavor.
 Our aspirations are charted as requirements, the sacred pact we make with ourselves and our stakeholders.
 Our Audience, the sum of all our stakeholders, vests a Navigator role with fiduciary trust, expecting that these captured requirements will stand as the blueprint for each endeavor as it unfolds.
 The interactions with this Audience often shape risk profiles, priorities, and cultural dynamics.

 Yet in every endeavor, risks lurk - wily shadows that threaten our course and anticipate unforeseen detours.
 Opposite them, opportunities wait in latent promise, ready to be elaborated by those daring enough to shoulder the inevitable responsibilities.